 If You Want to Get COVID-19 Viral Testing

-Walk-in to any MainStreet or KidsStreet clinic for a COVID-19 viral (swab) test.
-There will be no copay for patients who need COVID-19 testing.
+MainStreet and KidsStreet clinics are currently experiencing significant wait times for a COVID-19 viral (swab) test.
+We are only able to give a limited number of tests daily.
+COVID-19 patients can pre-register online here.
 You can learn more about the cost of testing for patients with or without insurance here.

 If You Want to Get COVID-19 Antibody Testing